 WHO WE ARE

 Lawyers for America, Inc. (LfA) is a California nonprofit corporation that has been granted IRS 501(c)(3) status.
 LfA was founded by UC Hastings College of the Law Professors David Faigman and Marsha Cohen in 2011.
 LfA’s mission is to improve the practical skills of new lawyers, to expand the availability of legal services for those who cannot afford lawyers, and to increase the ability of government and nonprofit legal offices to render such services.
-To accomplish these goals, we work with law schools, governmental organizations, and legal nonprofits to create two-year fellowships encompassing law students’ final year of law school and their first year as new attorneys.
-Our first pilot class of fellows is serving in the San Francisco Bay Area, in partnership with UC Hastings, but the program is available to law schools and their government and nonprofit partners throughout the country.
+To accomplish these goals, we work with law schools, governmental organizations, and legal nonprofits to create two-year fellowships comprising a training year that is the students' final year of law school and a service year that is their first as new attorneys.
+The first two classes of fellows are serving in the San Francisco Bay Area, in partnership with UC Hastings.
+The program is available to law schools and their government and nonprofit partners throughout the country.
 We hope that you find this website informative.

 WHAT WE DO (AND WHY)